FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Implementations may provide additional (optional) attributes.
-The Controller implementations MUST ignore values of any optional attribute they are not familiar with, except when passing Trial Output instance to the Manager.
+The Controller implementations MUST ignore values of any optional attribute they are not familiar with, except when passing Trial Output instances to the Manager.

 Example of an optional attribute:
-The aggregate number of frames expected to be forwarded during the trial, especially if it is not just (a rounded-up value) implied by trial load and trial duration.
+The aggregate number of frames expected to be forwarded during the trial, especially if it is not just (a rounded-down value) implied by Trial Load and Trial Duration.

-While [RFC2285] (Section 3.5.2 Offered load (Oload)) requires the offered load value to be reported for forwarding rate measurements, it is NOT REQUIRED in MLRsearch specification.
+While [RFC2285] (Section 3.5.2) requires the Offered Load value to be reported for forwarding rate measurements, it is NOT REQUIRED in MLRsearch Specification, as search results do not depend on it.

+TODO2: MK note - i know that Offered Load can be calculated from Trial Loss Ratio and Trial Forwarding Rate but still most/all network users would expect to know what Trial Load was used.
+Also, saying that search results do not depend on Offered Load or Trial Load is not true :)
+VP note - I partially disagree and partially do not understand.

 {::comment}
     [Side tangent from iload/oload discussion.
 Stilll recommendation is not obvious.]

-    <mark>MKP2 TODO: Why?
-Just because bound trial results are optional in Controller Output?</mark>

     <mark>MKP2 mk edit note: we need to more explicitly address
     the relevance or irrelevance of [RFC2285] (Section 3.5.2 Offered load (Oload)).
-    Current text in [Trial Load] (#Trial-Load) is ambiguous - quoted below.</mark>
+    Current text in [Trial Load](#trial-load) is ambiguous - quoted below.</mark>

     <mark>MKP2 "Questions around what is the correct number of frames that should
     have been forwarded is generally outside of the scope of this document.
-    See discussion in [Measurer] (#Measurer) section for more details about calibrating test equipment."</mark>
+    See discussion in [Measurer ](#measurer) section for more details about calibrating test equipment."</mark>

 {:/comment}